learn-academy-2022-charlie/week-4-assessment-DavonKenn/interview-questions.md

   Your answer: A float in Ruby is a number with  decimal pointe a interger is a whole number.
 At first jumping from Ruby to javascript I was confused hearing interger but float is the same thing.
 If your using any number or dividing substracting or adding anything in ruby your going to be using intergers and floats.

-  Researched answer:
-A floating-point number or a float represents a real number in ruby.A integers in computer programming are whole numbers that can be positive, negative, or 0.
+  Researched answer:Float is a number that has a decimal point it is needed when a more precisse number is needed.
+A interger has no decimal point.They are two different kinds of numerical datas.Something interesting is a interger can be added to a float.

 5. Ruby has an implicit return.
 What does that mean?

-  Your answer: An implicit return means you dont have to put a retun with a method.It automatically does it.
+  Your answer: An implicit return means you dont have to put a retun with a method.It automatically does it for you.

   Researched answer:
-Ruby has an implicit return, which means the value of the last line of a method is automatically returned without using the keyword return
+Ruby has an implicit return, which means the value of the last line of a method is automatically returned without using the keyword return.

 ## Looking Ahead: Terms for Next Week